microsoft/semantic-kernel/docs/decisions/0004-iskfunction-hooks.md

 ## Open Questions

-- Post Execution Hooks should execute right after the LLM result or before the end of the function execution itself?
+- Q: Post Execution Hooks should execute right after the LLM result or before the end of the function execution itself?
+  A: Currently post execution hooks are executed after the LLM result, but before the end of the function execution itself.

-- Should Pre/Post Hooks be many (pub/sub) allowing registration/deregistration?
+- Q: Should Pre/Post Hooks be many (pub/sub) allowing registration/deregistration?
+  A: Currently the approach used is a bit similar with HttpFeatures, OnCreation() regarding it's recursive capability (to executo multiple registrations) with an additional concept of HookRequest class where the caller will have a reference to the registration and can decide when to cancel it to avoid further execution.

-- Setting hooks on top of pre existing hooks should be allowed or throw an error?
+- Q: Setting hooks on top of pre existing hooks should be allowed or throw an error?
+  A: Currently with the recursive approach is possible to add multiple hooks so the latest will be called first.
+(Last in, First call)

-- Setting hooks on Plans should automatically cascade this hooks for all the inner steps + overriding existing ones in the process?
+- Q: Setting hooks on Plans should automatically cascade this hooks for all the inner steps + overriding existing ones in the process?
+  A: Plans with hooks will manage the execution of those before/after each step is executed

 ## Decision Outcome